New year, new challenges. It’s time to kit up and lay the groundwork to make 2021 your best year yet.

 For women, the right sports bra is as valuable as the right trainers.
 At any size, breasts can bounce up to 14cm during exercise.
 This puts a strain on ligaments, causing them to stretch.
 The damage can never be repaired.

 Carbohydrates might have a bit of a bad reputation, especially in the context of weight loss, but they’re really important.
 Your body uses carbohydrates as essential fuel but if it doesn’t have enough, it will start converting your muscles back into energy instead.
-HIGH5 Energy Bars are a great gym snack because they contain a proven balance of simple and complex carbohydrates for both fast and sustained energy.
+Pack your gym bag with snacks that contain a combination of simple and complex carbohydrates for both fast and sustained energy.

 Make sure you’re getting enough protein too.
-When you’re working out, you’ll be putting strain on your muscles which causes micro-tears in the muscle tissue.
+When you’re working out, you’ll be putting a strain on your muscles which causes micro-tears in the muscle tissue.
 Your body needs protein to repair those tears, creating bigger, stronger muscles as you progress.
-If you’re just starting out at the gym, we think the Bio-Synergy Gym Starter Pack is perfect.
-You get a full-size tub of their delicious Whey-Hey protein, as well as a shaker, the energy-boosting BCAA 2.1.1 capsules and Creatine Plus capsules to further boost recovery.
+Protein bars and drinks are a convenient way to get a post-workout protein boost.

 Get ready to do it all again